null-machine/limbus-company-roll-analyzer/index.md

 [An explanation of how to read the roll charts can be found here.](https://github.com/null-machine/limbus-company-clash-tool)

 For a condensed version, the cyan yellow and magenta lines represent a sinner's chance to beat a power at max, zero and minimum sanity.
 The y-axis represents chance, and the x-axis represents the power of the opposing skill.

-"agg" means "aggregate", and approximates clashing power by taking an integral of the cyan line. "raw" means "raw damage", and is the summation of the rolls at max sanity. "var" means "variance", and describes how badly the sinner is affected by low sanity.
+"agg" → aggregate, or clash power.
+"raw" → raw damage.
+"var" → variance, or heads dependency.

 Emphasis will not be placed on colours— there's no telling what future EGOs hold in store.
 Furthermore, Refraction Railway 1 has proven that simply taking strong individual identities will outperform a team that goes out of its way to align colours for EGO or resonance.
 Having rare damage types in the current state of the game will not serve as as a ranking factor for similar reasons.

-For the sake of transparency, let it be known that the author loves G Gregor, KK Hong Lu, W Don and L Faust, and is slightly biased against R Heath and N Rodion.
+For the sake of transparency, let it be known that the author uses G Gregor, KK Hong Lu, L Faust and W Don very frequently, and dislikes R Heath, N Rodion and LCCB Ishmael.
 Everything is still kept as objective as possible.

 ---

 ### S Tier: Don Quixote - W Corp.
 Cleanup Agent

-The weak chart represents Don Quixote with uncharged Rip Space.
+The weak chart represents Don Quixote with Rip Space uncharged.

 ![](charts/don_quixote_w_corp.png)
 ![](charts/don_quixote_w_corp_weak.png)